bouncingleaf/flashcards/README.md

 Each day, the program will:

-1. Move up to N (say, 20) cards from level 0 into level 1.
+1. Promote up to N (say, 20) cards from level 0 into level 1.
 The number of new cards is limited to encourage the user to begin to master the cards at hand at least a little prior to adding new cards into the mix.
 2. Start prompting the user with the cards they are due to review that day.
 So, if it is day 18 in the 64-day cycle, the user will review level 3 cards and level 1 cards.
 3. If they get the card right (by the user's own assessment), the card goes up a level and will be reviewed less frequently.
 If they don't, it goes down a level (or stays at level 1) and will be reviewed more frequently.

-## Packages used in this project include:
+## Packages used in this project

 * ajv - required peer dependency
 * body-parser - for parsing forms
 * csurf - CSRF protection
-* dotenv - for use of the .env file, which holds environment variables such as database credentials
+* dotenv - for the .env file, to hold environment variables such as database credentials
 * express - nodjs webapplication framework
 * express-handlebars - templating engine
-* express-session - needed to support csurf
 * moment - parsing dates and times
 * mongoose - mongoDB